zhang677/zhang677.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I'm a fourth-year undergraduate student in [Tsinghua University EE Dept.](https://www.ee.tsinghua.edu.cn/en/).
+I'm a fourth-year undergraduate student in [Tsinghua University EE Department](https://www.ee.tsinghua.edu.cn/en/).
 CV can be downloaded [here](https://nicsefc.ee.tsinghua.edu.cn/nics_file/pdf/4b372c9f-e269-49ea-8300-32b7c2479795.pdf).

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+**Research**: I've conducted a comprehensive study on CUDA kernel optimization for SpMM (Sparse-Dense Matrix multiplication).
+Moreover, I'm researching compiler optimization (especially on the IR level) for sparse tensor algebra with GPU intrinsics.
+Besides, I'm exploring how to add sparse workspace in TACO to enable the compilation of more complex index notations.
+I've gained rich experience in those projects using CUDA and TACO (The Tensor Algebra Compiler).
+Also, I have a basic understanding of TVM and MLIR by doing related research on compiler optimization.

+**Previously**: I've worked with [Yu Wang](http://nicsefc.ee.tsinghua.edu.cn/people/YuWang), [Mingyu Gao](https://people.iiis.tsinghua.edu.cn/~gaomy/), [Sitao Huang](https://sitaohuang.com/), and [Guohao Dai](https://nicsefc.ee.tsinghua.edu.cn/people/GuohaoDai) in [Tsinghua University](https://www.tsinghua.edu.cn/en/).
+I've also worked with [Fredrik Kjostad](http://fredrikbk.com/) when I was doing a remote summer research in [Stanford University](https://www.stanford.edu/).